New Zealand Certificate in Electrical Trade (Level 4)

 This apprenticeship programme delivered by EarnLearn Te Pūkenga offers quality training and support.

-You’ll do on job training where you’ll learn in the workplace alongside a supervisor, and off job training where you’ll attend electrical theory classes at our Dunedin or Central Otago Campus.
+You’ll do on job training in a full-time capacity, where you’ll learn in the workplace alongside a supervisor, and off job training where you’ll attend electrical theory classes at our Dunedin or Central Otago Campus, or online.
 You will have an account manager to support you throughout your learning journey.

 During this programme, you’ll gain the knowledge and skills necessary to work safely and competently with electricity.
 As an apprentice, you’ll earn while you learn and get ready to be able to register as an electrician in Aotearoa New Zealand.